richmahn/en_tn/rom/03/intro.md

 #### Structure and formatting ####

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with the poetry in 3:4, 10-18, which are words from the OT.
+The ULB does this with verses 4 and 10-18 of this chapter, which are words from the Old Testament.

-Chapter 2 explained that all Jews are condemned because they violated the law of Moses and that Gentiles could be saved.
-Chapter 3 answers the question: what advantage does being a Jew have over being a Gentile?
+Chapter 3 answers the question, "What advantage does being a Jew have over being a Gentile?"
 (See: [[rc://en/tw/dict/bible/kt/lawofmoses]] and [[rc://en/tw/dict/bible/kt/save]])

 #### Special concepts in this chapter ####

 ##### Universal Condemnation #####

 This chapter explains that the whole world is without excuse and has enough knowledge to seek after and believe in the true God, Yahweh.
 Sin is a problem for all of mankind and enslaves the unbeliever in their sin.
-This refutes the common understanding that "all people are basically good."
+This goea against the popular idea that "all people are basically good."
 (See: [[rc://en/tw/dict/bible/kt/believe]] and [[rc://en/tw/dict/bible/kt/sin]])

 ##### "For all have sinned and come short of the glory of God" #####
-The standard required for entrance into heaven and being in the presence of God is perfection.
-Anything less than perfect leads to condemnation.
+Because God is holy, anyone with him in heaven must be perfect.
+Any sin at all will condemn a person.
 (See: [[rc://en/tw/dict/bible/kt/heaven]] and [[rc://en/tw/dict/bible/kt/condemn]])

 ##### The purpose of the law of Moses #####
-Obedience to the law cannot justify a person.
-The Law does not justify a person but is a way a person displays their faith in God.
-It has always been faith that justified a person.
+Obeying the law cannot make a person right with God.
+Obeying God's law is a way a person shows they believe in God.
+People have always been justified only by faith.
 (See: [[rc://en/tw/dict/bible/kt/justify]] and [[rc://en/tw/dict/bible/kt/faith]])

 #### Important figures of speech in this chapter ####

 ##### Rhetorical Questions #####
-These are frequently used in this chapter.
-It appears the intent of these rhetorical question is to make the reader feel guilty, or to convict them in their sin and ultimately bring them to faith in Jesus.
+Paul frequently uses rhetorical questions in this chapter.
+It appears the intent of these rhetorical questions is to make the reader see their sin so they will trust in Jesus.
 (See: [[rc://en/ta/man/translate/figs-rquestion]] and [[rc://en/tw/dict/bible/kt/guilt]])

 ## Links: ##